CIMT: Travel to the US with a Criminal Record

 If you have a criminal record or have ever been arrested, visiting the US may seem unachievable and the rules surrounding entry can be overwhelming and unclear.
 If you are planning to travel to the US and have any past criminal history, should seek expert legal advice.

-NNU Immigration specialize in helping travellers with any issue relating to past convictions and criminal waivers.
+NNU Immigration specialize in helping travelers with any issue relating to past convictions and criminal waivers.
 Whether you are an employee concerned about securing a visa for a transfer to the US, a parent wanting to take your family on the holiday of a lifetime or a business owner wanting to move into the US market, we can help assess your case and advise on the options available to you.

 If you are worried about the impact of a past criminal conviction on your ability to travel to the US, contact us.